YimingXu1/multimodel-learning-notes/Papers/GCN T&I CMIR.md

 **Contributions**

 - Model text data by GCN, which realizes the cross-modal retrieval between irregular graph-structured data and regular grid-structured data;
-- Jointly learn the textual and visual representations as well as text-image similarity metric, providing an end-to-end training mode
+- Jointly learn the textual and visual representations as well as text-image similarity metric, providing an end-to-end training model;
 - Experimental on Eng-Wiki, NUS-WIDE, Pascal, TVGraz and Ch-Wiki.

 ## Methodology